Everyone has the same 24 hours in a day. It’s what you do with them that truly matters.

 Maybe you have 30 minutes or an hour.
 Most people will just plunk down on the couch and watch TV or browse on Facebook.
 However, you should use gap time efficiently.

-That 30 minutes could be spent on fitting a little side hustle in.
+That 30 minutes could be spent on fitting a little side hustle in and finding time to make extra money.

 6. Multitask correctly to fit in your side income jobs.